invenia/blog/_posts/2019-11-6-julialang-features-part-2.md

 ```

 Next, we can define `model_call`: a function which uses the traits to decide how
-to rearrane the observations before calling the function, based on the type of the function and on the type of the argument.
+to rearrange the observations before calling the function, based on the type of the function and on the type of the argument.

 ```julia
 function model_call(func, args...; kwargs...)